JinraeKim/SimulationLogger.jl/README.md

 ## Packages related to SimulationLogger.jl
-- [FlightSims.jl](https://github.com/JinraeKim/FlightSims.jl) is a general-purpose numerical simulator, and it uses SimulationLogger.jl as a main loggin tool.
+- [FlightSims.jl](https://github.com/JinraeKim/FlightSims.jl) is a general-purpose numerical simulator, and it uses SimulationLogger.jl as a main logging tool.
 You can find real examples about **how to use this package** in FlightSims.jl.

 # TL; DR: example code
 ## Example 1: typical usage (see [FlightSims.jl](https://github.com/JinraeKim/FlightSims.jl) for details)